Level: Advanced (Level 3)Awarding Body: OCR

 Module 1 – Development of practical skills in biology

 Module 5 – Communication, homeostasis and energy

 All papers will include elements of Module 1

 A level: 3 papers to be sat 10% Maths weighing

 The A level exams are all synoptic and involve the drawing together of knowledge, understanding and skills learned in the different parts of the course, including AS.
 The Practical endorsement will be graded: Pass or Fail.

 How is the course assessed?

 Lessons consist of formal teaching, questions, discussions, seminars on topics of particular interest and practical work, which is done individually or in small groups.
 Students will also go on field trips to complete the biodiversity and ecosystem part of the course.
-Students are given a booklet to complete and learn from per module and homework is set every week.
+Students are given a booklet to complete and learn from per topic and homework is set every week.
 Tests are also set on a regular basis, with bigger end of module tests.